If you want to update this page or add new content, please submit a pull request to the Homepage.

 Gradle

-To use the Yorkie Android SDK in your project, you will need to add it as a dependency in your build.gradle
+To use the Yorkie Android SDK in your project, add it as a dependency in your build.gradle file.

 Maven